Never Stop Fighting

 In my life, I wear many different hats.
 In the professional world I am a business owner and we are very good at building websites.
-Every business needs a website so you would think this is a great business to be in.
+Every business owner needs to know how to do payroll correctly and how to build a website.

 I’m also a musician.
 I’ve been playing music and messing around with websites for almost the same amount of time in my life.
 I love both of them.

 Where I get stuck is even though I would much prefer to spend more of my time in the music world, I end up spending most of my time in the website world.
 The main reason has been due to it ‘appearing’ to be much easier to raise the capital I need to live the life I want to live by helping people build websites.